Responses to the COVID-19 pandemic in June 2020: 18 June

 Czech Health Minister Adam Vojtěch announced that restrictions imposed due to coronavirus will be eased in the coming weeks to allow larger groups of people to gather and leisure attractions to reopen, as well as removing the necessity to wear face masks.

-Denmark will allow citizens from Schengen countries to travel to the country from June 27, although Portugal and Sweden won't be included due to having higher rates of infection.
+Denmark will allow citizens from Schengen countries to travel to the country from 27 June, although Portugal and Sweden won't be included due to having higher rates of infection.

-The Federal Statistical Office of Germany found that the German travel industry declined by 23 per cent in the first quarter of 2020, making it the largest decline since the 2008 Financial Crisis.
+The Federal Statistical Office of Germany found that the German travel industry declined by 23% in the first quarter of 2020, making it the largest decline since the Great Recession.

-In Kazakhstan, non-essential shops, markets and public parks will be closed from June 21 as a result of increasing cases of coronavirus.
-This comes as former President of Kazakhstan Nursultan Nazarbayev tested positive for COVID-19.
+In Kazakhstan, non-essential shops, markets and public parks will be closed from 21 June as a result of increasing cases of coronavirus.
+This comes as former president of Kazakhstan Nursultan Nazarbayev tested positive for COVID-19.

 The Slovenian Government announced that all travellers arriving in the country from Serbia, Kosovo and Bosnia would have to undergo a mandatory 14-day quarantine due to an increase in transmissions in the country.

 The Spanish tourism industry will receive a 4.25 billion euro stimulus package to aid recovery from the pandemic.

 Swedish Finance Minister Magdalena Andersson revealed that the country's economy is predicted to decrease by six per cent in 2020 due to the coronavirus pandemic.

 The British Government announced that the country would switch to using a contact tracing app developed by Google and Apple after trials of the country's own app on the Isle of Wight highlighted significant problems with identifying Apple phones.

 19 June

 Germany's coronavirus contact tracing app has been downloaded almost 10 million times according to government data.

-Ireland's Taoiseach Leo Varadkar revealed that, from June 29, churches, hairdressers and gyms will be allowed to reopen, with gatherings of up to 200 people outdoors and 50 people indoors also permitted.
+Ireland's Taoiseach Leo Varadkar revealed that, from 29 June, churches, hairdressers and gyms will be allowed to reopen, with gatherings of up to 200 people outdoors and 50 people indoors also permitted.
 On the same date, all sporting activities will resume, and the government is expected to provide 70 million euros in economic support to businesses affected by the pandemic.
-Varadkar also announced that the country's mandatory 14-day quarantine for anybody arriving in the country would remain in place until at least July 9.
+Varadkar also announced that the country's mandatory 14-day quarantine for anybody arriving in the country would remain in place until at least 9 July.

-Deputy Prime Minister of Poland Jadwiga Emilewicz announced that airline companies will be allowed to operate flights at full capacity from July 1.
+Deputy Prime Minister of Poland Jadwiga Emilewicz announced that airline companies will be allowed to operate flights at full capacity from 1 July.

-Swiss authorities announced that gatherings of up to 1000 people will be allowed from June 22.
+Swiss authorities announced that gatherings of up to 1000 people will be allowed from 22 June.

 In the United Kingdom, the coronavirus alert level was lowered from Level 4 to Level 3, meaning that transmission of the virus is no longer rising.